 |Input||D-Sub, DVI, HDMI|

-I got this display for reading and it is good for that.
-Text looks very nice.
-But it also is good with pictures at least as far as my semi-professional eye is concerned.
-The 14ms (WTG?) response time is a bit on the high end.
-Videos do show a bit of “ghosting” but it doesn’t bother me that bad.
+The monitor has IPS and it really does help improve the viewing angle and accurate color reproduction.
+I got this display for reading and it is good with that.
+It also is good with pictures at least as far as my mostly-professional eye is able to see.
+The 14ms response time, I think, is a bit on the high end for video watching.
+Videos will show a bit of “ghosting” but is good enough for me.